PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

   sequence;
 - `916419d9` shares state across the late NCHW channel-shuffle and Gather-axis pair;
+- `8eaab05b` shares state across the conditional late generic-transpose and QKV-bridge pair;
-- the current checkpoint shares state across the conditional late generic- transpose and QKV-bridge pair.
+- the current checkpoint shares state across the very-late Gather-axis, constant-fold/Cast, and normalization-Pad sequence.

 The extraction preserves the ordered source-rewrite behavior.
 Layout evidence continues to mutate only the per-run CF/NHWC sets; repair context maps remain